ansible/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 ----------------------------------------------------------------

-If the command prompt received in response is not matched correctly within ``network_cli`` connection plugin the task might fail intermittently with stacktarce or truncated response or with error message ``operation requires privilege escalation``.
+If the command prompt received in response is not matched correctly within ``network_cli`` connection plugin the task might fail intermittently with truncated response or with error message ``operation requires privilege escalation``.
-Startin 2.7.1 a new buffer read timer is added to ensure prompts are matched properly and complete response is send in output.
+Starting 2.7.1 a new buffer read timer is added to ensure prompts are matched properly and complete response is send in output.
 The timer default value is 0.2 seconds and can be adjusted per task basis or can be set globally in seconds.